-PATTANASETTY RAJASHEKHAR
+PATTANASETTY RAJASHEKHAR INDEPENDENT NON EXECUTIVE DIRECTOR

-Mr. Pattanasetty Rajashekhar, has completed the Bachelor of Mechanical Engineering from Karnataka University in the year 1981.
-He is accomplished business leader with around 40 years' experience in the steel industry including roles as Whole Time Director of Neotrex Steel Limited and JSW Vijayanagar Metallics Limited.
-He has spearheaded groundbreaking projects like the Touch Project, an 18 mtpa endeavour ensuring its completion in a record time frame.
+Mr. Pattanasetty Rajashekhar, has completed the Bachelor of Mechanical Engineering from Karnataka University in the year 1961.
+He is accomplished business leader with around 40 years' experience in the steel industry including roles as Whole Time Director of Nettex Steel Limited and JSW Vijayanagar Metallics Limited.
+He has spearheaded groundbreaking projects like the Touch Project. and B mtpa endeavour ensuring its completion in a record time frame.
 His innovative prowess is evident in the development of Corex new technology, which he introduced to the country revolutionising steel production.
 From pioneering digitalisation projects to optimising manpower, his leadership has turned challenges into opportunities, setting new standards for the industry.

-SOURIRAJAN RAJAGOPALAN
+SOURIRAJAN RAJAGOPALAN INDEPENDENT NON EXECUTIVE DIREC

-Mr. Sourirajan Rajagopalan, is a graduate in metallurgical Engineering with exposure to management education from the Indian Institute of Management, Ahmedabad.
+Mr. Sourirajan Rajagopalan, is a graduate in metallurgical Engineering with exposure to management education from the Indian Institute of Management.
+Ahmedabad.
+He has rich experience of around education from the Indian Institute of Management, Ahmedabad.
 He has rich experience of around fifty years in the field of automotive component manufacturing and foundry operations.
-He has worked earlier in leading auto ancillary companies and had a stint of entrepreneurship also for a decade.
+He has worked earlier in leading auto ancillary companies and had a stint of entropreneurship also for a decade.
 He has spearheaded couple of green field projects before involving in Ashley Alteams and has global exposure too.
 He has been Chief Executive Officer of Ashley Alteams from the year 2008 to the year 2023.
 Established the Project in entirety and made it a profitable organisation with robust systems.
 After retiring in November 2023, he is engaged in the advisory services.

-ADITI ATUL KIRLOSKAR

-NON EXECUTIVE NON INDEPENDENT DIRECTOR
+ADITI ATUL KIRLOSKAR NON EXECUTIVE NON INDEPENDENT DIRECTOR